HexState/HexState/README.md

 - A GHZ state across N registers has only **D=6 nonzero entries** regardless of N (not D^N)
 - **Every gate operation** (DFT₆, Grover, arbitrary unitary) is applied to the shared group state via `apply_group_unitary`
 - **Born-rule measurement** reads marginals from the group, collapses the shared state, renormalizes — all members auto-collapse
-- **No pairwise duplication** — the group IS the single source of truth for all entangled state
+- **Deferred computation** composes local unitaries and absorbs CZ phases without materializing the exponential state
 - Unentangled chunks own a **local D=6 Hilbert space** (6 Complex amplitudes, 96 bytes)

 ---